 Tourism in this Lombard city is growing as a destination of choice for Italian and foreign tourists alike.
-There are many reasons to visit Bergamo in 2019, but perhaps above all are a new artistic-cultural vivacity, and of course, the gastronomy.
+There are many reasons to visit Bergamo in 2022 and beyond, but perhaps above all are a new artistic-cultural vivacity, and of course, the gastronomy.

 Riccardo Muti, the most appreciated Italian conductor in the world will celebrate, at the Teatro Donizetti his 50th anniversary since his debut, which took place in Bergamo in November 1966.
 This is a unique event of the Donizetti festival Opera, for which there is also the presence of the Head of State Sergio Mattarella.

 Bergamo loves celebrate its symbolic master, Gaetano Donizetti.
 There is a new Donizetti Opera festival in the days around the composer’s birthday.
 Rare Donizetti works are presented in a modern key(“Olivo e Pasquale” at the Teatro Sociale, and “Rosmonda d’Inghilterra,” at the Teatro Donizetti, plus a unique event.

 Donizetti’s arias seem to accompany tourists in the squares and the streets of Città Alta up to Christmas, thanks to a system of piped music, you can relive the great master’s Bergamo, immersed in an atmosphere of great beauty.